UWA-IoT-training/MLBE-IoT/Day 1/Notes.md

 ### Session 4 - 10:30 - 10:45 - Introduction to breadboards.
 Basic topology of circuit.

 * Presenter: Aiden Taba
-* Presentation development: ??
-TBA
+* Session development: ??
+TBA (doesn't have to be a ppt)

 ### Session 5 - Game 10:45 - 11:45